 - Routines and structure are important.

-- Monitor screen time.
-The activities suggested are intended to be interactive when possible.
+- The activities suggested are intended to be interactive when possible.

 - At-home learning can be more flexible than a traditional school day.
 Do what works best for your family’s schedule and situation.